 When Crown Hall was erected in 1956 at the Illinois Institute of Technology, it was built on the remains of the Mecca Flats, a landmark apartment building and icon of Bronzeville’s era as the “Black Metropolis.”
 Constructed in 1892 for visitors to the World’s Columbian Exposition, the building sat on State Street’s racial dividing line.
-After the building owners ended a whites-only policy in 1911, the Mecca drew a mostly African American tenant base and became closely associated with the spirit and energy of Bronzeville, surrounded by the buzz of theaters and jazz clubs.
+After the building owners ended a whites-only policy in 1911, the Mecca drew a mostly Black tenant base and became closely associated with the spirit and energy of Bronzeville, surrounded by the buzz of theaters and jazz clubs.
 It inspired Jimmy Blyth’s 1924 “Mecca Flat Blues,” Gwendolyn Brooks’s 1968 poem “In the Mecca,” and her poetry collection of the same name.

 As Illinois Tech expanded in the 1930s and 1940s, the school purchased a number of area apartment buildings, including the Mecca, which were slated for demolition.
 Residents of the Mecca resisted.
 Tenants filed lawsuits against eviction and held out for fifteen years before the building was torn down in 1951.

 As ID instructor Chris Rudd explains, “Placing Illinois Tech in Bronzeville displaced a lot of the cultural icons and spaces that were important to Bronzeville.
 That was a hard way to start a relationship.
 How do you start to repair that relationship?
 How do you start to give back to the community?”

 The answer, as five ID students and faculty members found, isn’t through trying to fix or simply researching the community, but through community-led design.
 In community-led design, designers cooperatively share design tools with residents (or people who live in proximity to where interventions are being established) so that they themselves can lead the design process and create their own futures.